vburojevic/swift-resources/README.md

 * [SwiftyJSON](https://github.com/lingoer/SwiftyJSON) - SwiftyJSON makes it easy to deal with JSON data in Swift
 * [Quick](https://github.com/Quick/Quick) - Quick is a behavior-driven development framework for Swift and Objective-C, inspired by RSpec, Specta, and Ginkgo
 * [Dollar.swift](https://github.com/ankurp/Dollar.swift) - Dollar is a Swift library that provides useful functional programming helper methods without extending any built in objects, similar to Lo-Dash or Underscore in Javascript
+* [Quick](https://github.com/Quick/Quick) - Quick is a behavior-driven development framework for Swift and Objective-C. Inspired by RSpec, Specta, and Ginkgo.

 ## Apps